Some know me as a Memory Artist

 A third generation painter, only this time the canvas is digital.
 Lola, my Viennese grandmother was known for her Chopin and the hyper-realistic water droplets she could paint in oils.
-My father was a weekend painter whose style was more Fauvist, but whose day job was psyching out CEOs as a management consultant.
-His provocative line of questioning undoubtedly got me started in my first career in advertising and market research, teasing “the truth” out of interview subjects as a copywriter.
-In my free time, I’d cut and paste to keep my sanity.
-But it was only when I created a tender series of photo collages for my firstborn’s barmitzvah that I made the cognitive leap that celebration, legacy and healing all lie along the same timeline.
-In the absence of the “right photos” (that is, endearing shots of my eldest engaging with close family members or friends), I created these myself by cutting out family members from multiple photos and collaging them together into one picture.
+My father was a weekend painter whose style was more Fauvist, but whose day job was psychoanalyzing CEOs as a management consultant.
+His Socratic line of questioning undoubtedly got me started in my first career in advertising and market research, teasing “the truth” out of interview subjects.
+In my free time, I’d often cut and paste to keep my sanity.
+But it was only when I created a tender series of photo collages for my firstborn’s barmitzvah that I made the cognitive leap that celebration, legacy and healing are interlaced along the same timeline.
+In the absence of the “right photos” (that is, endearing shots of my eldest engaging with close family members or friends), I created these myself by cutting out family members from multiple photos and collaging them together into a single picture.

-The result was that these photo collages appeared to amplify the pleasure each subject gained from each other.
-Using this method, I was able to reunite Sam with his great-grandma who would have been overjoyed by Sam’s piano playing which mirrored her own.
+The result were photo collages that appeared to amplify the joy gained by the barmitzvah boy from being in another’s presence and essence.
+Using this method, I was able to reunite my son with his great-grandmother who would have been overjoyed by his piano playing that now mirrored her own.

 That one perfect picture

-When the dotcom bust came, I tipped my hat to the great conceptual art directors of Madison Avenue and said to myself: “Nancy Gershman, it’s time to teach yourself how to use Photoshop.”
-I learned how to seamlessly manipulate photographs on the computer.
-Then I opened Art For Your Sake as a mecca for digital photo enthusiasts seeking that one perfect picture.
-I quickly discovered that other people’s raw photos and especially their back stories just floored me.
+When the dotcom bust came, I tipped my hat to the great conceptual art directors of Madison Avenue and said to myself: “Nancy, it’s time to teach yourself Photoshop.”
+I became a master manipulator of photos and opened Art For Your Sake as a mecca for anyone seeking that one perfect picture.
+Always, other people’s raw photos and especially their back stories just floored me.
 In shoe boxes and photo albums I’d see imagery that rivaled that of the MAGNUM photographers of the 30’s; images that the collage artists Jacques Prevert and Peter Beard would have killed for.
-I realized what I wanted to do more than anything was to explore how suspending one’s disbelief – by playing with people, places and meaningful objects inside a photo – could promote happiness and healing.
+I realized then that what I wanted to do more than anything was to further explore how suspending one’s disbelief – and placing people, places and meaningful objects inside a photo – could promote happiness and healing.

 Real life was my training ground

-During my lifetime there have been mental health crises that shaped my empathic listening skills.
+During my lifetime there have been mental health crises that shaped the kind of psychotherapist I am today.
 Multiple deaths taught me about taking baby steps and the importance of seeking out at least one good thing every day.
-The ever-looming specter of my Obsessive Compulsive mother kept me grounded so I’d never confuse mental health flaws with evil.
+The ever-looming spectre of my Obsessive Compulsive mother kept me grounded so I’d never confuse mental health flaws with evil.
 And it was a relative’s bout with anorexia nervosa that taught me what a fine line exists between dying happy and wrestling back control over one’s sanity.

-I had never heard of narrative therapy, the imaginal experience or memory reconsolidation when I created my first Healing Dreamscape.
-But once I did, I recognized that I was an artist who loves solving creative problems through the act of companioning, asking impossible questions, employing a dark sense of humor, and yes, cutting and pasting.
+When I created my first healing dreamscape for a client, I had never heard of narrative therapy, the imaginal experience or memory reconsolidation.
+But once I did, I recognized that I was an artist who solves creative problems in vivo, through the act of companioning, asking impossible questions, employing a dark sense of humor, and yes, cutting and pasting,